 Many of the Wealthy are Disconnected from Society

 When I looked into this, I found that another study showed that the poorer you are the more likely you are to correctly judge character and disposition.
-Your survival depends on it.
-That second study also showed that the wealthier you are the more self-absorbed you are in your own life and activities.
+Their survival depends on it.
+That second study also showed that the wealthier one is the more self-absorbed one is in his or her own life and activities.
 You are, in essence, free basing, cut off from your body, and the people around you, with your head stuck in the clouds.

 When taken together, these studies show that the wealthier you are the more disconnected you are from other people.
 And the more disconnected you are the more you rely on your wealth and status to define who you are and what you should do.
 This causes a vicious cycle where rich people seek more riches, while denigrating the achievements of other people.
 The thinking goes like this: the more money I have, the better my character, and the less I'll need those low-life idiots who surround me.